MailboxValidator/mailboxvalidator-bundle/README.md

 MBV_API_KEY=PASTE_YOUR_API_KEY_HERE
 ```

-Note: MailboxValidator PHP Module is required and will be auto installed by Composer.
-If in case your Composer did not install it for you, you can get it from here:  https://github.com/MailboxValidator/mailboxvalidator-php .
+Notes: You need to install the MailboxValidator PHP Module in order to use this bundle.
+You can visit https://github.com/MailboxValidator/mailboxvalidator-php for the source codes.

 ## Usage